 Finally, do you have the stomach for home ownership?
 Would the possibility of being an absentee landlord fray your nerves?
 Does watching the housing market make you feel like you’re riding a roller coaster?
 These are all questions that you need to ask yourself as you make the decision to rent or buy.

-If you decide to buy a home, be sure to take a look at the extensive home buying resources offered by MilitaryByOwner to get started!
+If you decide to buy a home, be sure to take a look at the extensive home buying resources offered by MilitaryByOwner to get started, including our free home buying ebooks:

 By Michele Allen, updated 2018 by Mary Ann Eckberg.